Nicole Row: Panic! at the Disco

 As a touring musician, Row replaced Panic! at the Disco bass player Dallon Weekes who left the band in December 2017.
-When Row was asked to join the group, she only had two weeks to learn the band's songs spanning 14 years and 6 albums.
+When Row was asked to join the group, she only had two weeks to learn the band's songs spanning fourteen years and six albums.
 Her first concert with the band was in Cleveland, Ohio, on March 19, 2018.
-Longtime Panic! at the Disco frontman Brendon Urie was expected to play bass in studio recordings, keeping Row in a touring role.
+Longtime Panic! at the Disco frontman Brendon Urie kept Row in a touring role; she did not appear on the band's albums.
 In January 2023, Urie announced that the band would break up in March.
 Row's final date with the band was at the conclusion of the Viva Las Vengeance Tour in England on March 10, closing out five years of touring with Panic! at the Disco.
 The next morning before her flight home, she was informed that Incubus was asking whether she would join their band on tour.

 Between Panic dates, Row collaborated with other musicians, including Dua Lipa on the song "Levitating" performed live for Time 100 Next in May 2021.
 Row backed Christina Perri singing "Evergone" on The Ellen DeGeneres Show in April 2022.
 She joined Jack Conte's Scary Pockets YouTube project covering Chicago's "Saturday in the Park" in July 2022, and also for a re-invention of the Bruno Mars song "Grenade".

+Row played again with Panic at the fifth When We Were Young festival on October 18–19, 2025, performing Panic's first album A Fever You Can't Sweat Out in its entirety, commemorating its 20th anniversary.